sonertari/UTMFW/README.md

 UTMFW is a UTM firewall running on OpenBSD 5.9.
 UTMFW is expected to be used on production systems.
 The UTMFW project provides a Web UI for monitoring and configuration.
 You can also use [A4PFFW](https://github.com/sonertari/A4PFFW) and [W4PFFW](https://github.com/sonertari/W4PFFW) for monitoring.

-You can find a few screenshots on the [UTMFW](https://github.com/sonertari/UTMFW/wiki) wiki.
+You can find a couple of screenshots on the [wiki](https://github.com/sonertari/UTMFW/wiki).

 ## Features